KaHIP/KaHIP/README.md

 *Added Support for Vertex and Edge Weights in ParHIP*: we extended the IO functionality of ParHIP to read weighted graphs in the METIS format.

+*Global Multisection Mapping*: we added global multisection n-to-1 process mapping algorithms.
+This compute better process mapping for parallel applications if information about the system hierarchy/architecture is known.

 ## NEW in v2.10:
 *ParHIP (Parallel High Quality Partitioning):* Our distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks.